MicrosoftDocs/azure-ai-docs/articles/ai-studio/azure-openai-in-ai-studio.md

     :::image type="content" source="media/azure-openai-in-ai-studio/ai-studio-azure-openai.png" alt-text="Screenshot shows top left corner of screen for AI Studio when using Azure OpenAI without a project.":::

 Use the **Azure AI Foundry** breadcrumb to navigate back to the Azure AI Foundry portal home page.
-You can also navigate back to the Azure AI Foundry portal home page when you see **View all resources & projects** in the top right corner of the screen.

 ## Related content